odedtgr/usb_laser/README.md

 The host application is based on Microchip Libraries for Applications v2018-11-26, \apps\usb\device\hid_custom\utilities\plug_and_play_example\windows\src

 In order to rebuild:
-1. Install Microsoft Visual Studio Express 2012 and C++ redistributable for Visaul Studio 2012 (other versions might work, but 2022 doesnt).
+1. Install Microsoft Visual Studio.
 2. open the "HID PnP Demo.vcxproj" proect file. do not allow Visual Studio to upgrade the project.